vidardb/pgrocks-fdw/README.md

 # Testing

+We have tested certain typical SQL statements and will add more test cases later.
 The test scripts are in the test/sql folder.
 The corresponding results can be found in the test/expected folder.
 You can run the tests in the following way:

 ```sh